 The Pros and Cons Surrounding Tort Reform

-If a patient believes they have been mistreated by their healthcare professional, they are able to file a medical malpractice claim with the help of a medical malpractice lawyer in Phoenix, AZ.
+If a patient believes they have been mistreated by their healthcare professional, they are able to file a medical malpractice claim with the help of a medical malpractice lawyer.
 If the healthcare professional is found guilty of medical malpractice, they could be potentially liable for millions of dollars.
 This is a lot of pressure for physicians, especially since their position could easily fall prey to human error.
 Any slipup could ruin the doctor’s career and cost the hospital or healthcare facility a ton of money.

 A recent study found that the annual cost of medical malpractice in the United States is $55 billion – over 2 percent of the nation’s yearly healthcare expenses.
 Another study also discovered that $153 billion was spent on defensive medicine.
 Defensive medicine is a practice where the doctor will perform unneeded tests or treatments to avoid any potential legal action.
 This means that they are going beyond the clinical necessities, not to help the patient, but just to stay out of trouble.
 While this safety precaution may not sound like a terrible idea, it’s costing Americans billions of dollars in waste.